 If licensure or certification is not required for your discipline, you will select Degree if you have earned a baccalaureate or graduate degree in a health or human services field that promotes the physical, psychosocial, and/or vocational wellbeing of the persons being served.
-The degree must be from an institution that is fully accredited by a nationally recognized educational accreditation organization, and the individual must have completed a supervised field experience in case management, health, or behavioral health.
+The degree must be from an institution that is fully accredited by a nationally recognized educational accreditation organization.